maajidz/client_side_provider/README.md

-This is a Join-Pomegranate project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a Join-Pomegranate project bootstrapped

 ## Getting Started